Our Team

 I aim to provide a safe and comfortable space to explore unconscious motivations that influence conscious behavior.
 I also encourage a holistic and non-pathologizing approach to mental health treatment.
 I am interested in using depth methods to reconnect the soul and spirit.
 My master's was in Public Health in which I examined indigenous medicine and altered states of consciousness to treat anxiety and depression on Native American reservations.
 My dissertation focuses on the intersection of indigenous wisdom and modern psychotherapy.
 I am working as a doctoral-level clinician under the supervision of Dr. Le Ngu.
 I also work for the Multidisciplinary Association of Psychedelic Studies (MAPS) as a contributing author.

-Sara Matuszak, BS - CMHC in progress | sara@insightslc.com
+Rochelle Cassells, PhD - CMHC in progress | rochelle@insightslc.com

-*services available in Icelandic, Danish, German
+*services available in French

 Malissa Hu - Administrative Assistant | malissa@insightslc.com